 Class M Trust Units are participating, reserved for Centurion Asset Management Inc., and represent a beneficial interest set as the ratio of the number of investor units, such that the amount of Class M Units will equal the number of investor units, subject to a high-water mark, divided by 0.95 less the number of Investor Trust Units and the cumulative amount of Class M Trust Units previously redeemed.
 Investor Trust Units are defined as the Class A Trust Units, the Class F Trust Units, the Class I Units and any new class of Trust Units.
 Apart from certain voting restrictions, the Class M unitholders are entitled to vote to that percentage of all Unitholder votes equal to the Class M unit percentage interest.
-At any time, the holder of a Class M Trust Units units are units and convert into Class A Trust Units.
+The remaining Class M units have been converted to Class A units as at September 1st, 2023, no further Class M units will be issued going forward.